 The hydrostatic fluid should be changed every 1000 hours or two (2) years.
 Also, the fluid should be changed if the natural color of the fluid has become black or milky (indicating possible overheating or water contamination of fluid).
-The transmission may be refilled using any of the fluids listed in Specifications.
+The transmission is refilled using the factory service fluid noted in TRANSMISSION Specifications.
 The fluid is changed as follows:

-- Park the mower on a level surface and stop the engine. - 2.
+- 1. Park the mower on a level surface and stop the engine. - 2.
 Remove the lower drain plug and the air bleed plug.
 Allow the fluid to drain out.